After processing, and depending on the market destination, a carcase is then further prepared and processed to prepare it for consumption.

 The way the carcase is hung impacts on the quality of the end product, so it’s critical that it’s done properly.
 There are two methods regularly used – tenderstretch and Achilles tendon.

-Achilles – in the more traditional Achilles technique, the hanging hook is positioned through the rear heels.
-Gravity causes tension in these muscles as the carcase goes through rigor mortis which can result in slightly tougher meat than tenderstretch method
+In the more traditional Achilles technique, the hanging hook is positioned through the rear heels.
+Gravity causes tension in these muscles as the carcase goes through rigor mortis which can result in slightly tougher meat than tenderstretch method.

 During the ageing process, proteins that give muscles form and functionality start to be broken down by enzymes left in the body after slaughter.
 As these larger proteins disassemble into smaller ones, meat becomes tenderer.